PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

                     \-> linux-fslc_%.bbappend                                                         (24)
 ```

-**Figure 9.2: The diagram show the recipes and configuration files dependency graph for the `imx7s-warp-mbl`.**
+**The diagram show the recipes and configuration files dependency graph for the `imx7s-warp-mbl`.**

-[Figure 9.2](#figure-9-2) shows the recipes and machine configuration file dependency graph for the `imx7s-warp-mbl`:
+The figure above shows the recipes and machine configuration file dependency graph for the `imx7s-warp-mbl`:

 - **(1)** `meta-freescale-3rdparty-mbl/conf/machine/imx7s-warp-mbl.conf` is the `${MACHINE}.conf` configuration file for `imx7s-warp`.
 See [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0) and [Machine configuration files](../develop-mbl/bsp-machine-config.html#machine-conf-the-top-level-bsp-control-file).
 - **(2)** The KERNEL_XXX symbols control Linux kernel and for FIT image generation.
 See [linux*](../develop-mbl/bsp-linux.html#kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for more information.